joemooney/rust-notes/md/glossary.md

 A book about writing unsafe code and the inner guts of Rust. |

+### Statement
+A statement is a component of a block, which is in turn a component of an *outer expression* or *function*.
+Rust has two kinds of statement: declaration statements and expression statements.

+### expression statement
+An *expression statement* is one that evaluates an *expression* and ignores its result.

+### expression
+An expression may have two roles: it always produces a value, and it may have effects (otherwise known as "side effects").
+An expression evaluates to a value, and has effects during evaluation.
+Many expressions contain sub-expressions (operands).

+### Declaration statements
+A declaration statement is one that introduces one or more names into the enclosing statement block.
+The declared names may denote new variables or new items.
+The two kinds of declaration statements are item declarations and let statements.

+### shadow/shadowed variable
+A different variable declared with the same name, the first is no longer accessible.
+The first is not dropped until out of scope.
+The second declaration does not trigger a drop.

+### drop/drop scope
+A variable is dropped when it goes out of scope.
+This is called the variables *drop scope*. *Drop* is the trait which can be implemented to control behavior when dropped.

+### bind/bound
+A variable is *bound* to a value. |
+A module is *bound to the current scope* via the ```use``` statement. ```use p::q::{r, s}``` both *r* and *s* are bound in the current but not *q*.
+Use ```use p::q::{self, r, s}``` to also bind *q* in the current but not *q*.

+### Enumeration
+An *enumeration* or *enum* is a type that can be one of multiple *variants*.

+### variant
+A *variant* is one of the types an *enumeration* can take.

+### crate
+A crate is a collection of Rust source files.
+It is what ```cargo build``` builds.
+It can either be a *library crate* or a *binary crate* and is specified using a *Cargo.toml* file.

+### library crate
+A *library crate*

+### binary crate
+A *binary crate* is an executable.

+### match expression
+A ```match``` statement is an expression.
+It has a value to match against and a number of *arms* each with a pattern and code to execute if the pattern matches.

+### expression
+An *expression* is a statement that returns a value.

+### currying
+Instead of a function with multiple arguments, you break it down into several functions that each take a single argument and return a function taking a single argument.
+For the last argument you have a function which takes the final argument and returns the desired value.
+Each step of the currying process is basically taking a function and substituting the variable with the corresponding argument resulting in a new function.
+This is cool since you can generate functions at run time and store as objects and pass as arguments etc. Currying allows for easier formal proofs of program correctness.

+### method
+A *method* is a function defined in the *impl* block for a type.
+A method is called via ```my_object.method_name(args, ...)```

+### Semantic Versioning
+Semantic versioning or *semver* is of the form **x.y.z** where *x* is the major version for incompatible API updates, *y* is for backwards compatible functionality updates, and *z* version when you make backwards compatible bug fixes.

 ### iterator adapters

 Functions which take an Iterator and return another Iterator are often called 'iterator adapters', as they're a form of the 'adapter pattern'.